ECLF - EXPECT SOMETHING DIFFERENT

 - A Focus on Thought Leadership meeting that allows for an in-depth dialogue with an expert whose thinking significantly contributes to the development of the field.

-ECLF conducts an annual survey among the Heads of L&D from 200 corporations to learn about their perspective on selected topics related to Corporate Learning and Development.
+ECLF conducts an annual survey among the Heads of L&D from 200 global corporations to learn about their perspective on selected topics related to Corporate Learning and Development.
 The results are presented at ECLF meetings and provide a basis for launching our discourse on these issues.
 All survey results are available in our online archive.

 ECLF member projects and initiatives